President: Jaedon Huie

 Secretary: Kaitlyn Kauffman

-Kaitlyn Kauffman is a rising sophomore Sondheim Scholar double majoring in Political Science and Economics from Cumberland, MD.
+Kaitlyn Kauffman is a sophomore Sondheim Scholar majoring in Political Science and minoring in Legal Policy from Cumberland, MD.
 She fell in love with Mock Trial her sophomore year of high school and she has performed both as an attorney and a witness in the following years.
-Although unsure of how she wants to spend her time after receiving her undergraduate degree, she knows that she would like to have some involvement in either government or education.
-She also has an unhealthy love for student government, playing the trumpet, and volunteering with Reading Partners at Westport Academy.
+Although unsure of how she wants to spend her time after receiving her undergraduate degree, she knows that she would like to have some involvement in either the legal field or in governmental operations.
+She spends her time outside of mock trial as a manager at Regal Waugh Chapel, drinking coffee, or… probably doing more mock trial.

 - Outstanding Witness: Temple University Hooter Invitational, 2016